-Monitors are at hand to assist the youngsters to observe and learn about the living world and its characteristics.
+Monitors are at hand to assist youngsters to observe and learn about the living world and its characteristics.

 The Planetarium has a multimedia system with a full dome digital projector.
-Some educational videos are projected, as well as a simulated realistic night sky, as seen from the Earth and other planets.
+Some educational videos are projected, as well as a simulated night sky, as seen from the Earth and other planets.

-Where: Plaza de la Ciencia, Murcia city.
+Where: Plaza de la Ciencia, Murcia city

-Sundays and fiestas closed.
+(Sundays and fiestas closed)

-Tel: 0034 968 211 998.
+Tel: +34 968 211 998

 Website: Ciencia y Agua

-Located on the shores of the Costa Cálida, in Águilas, the CIMAR Aquarium offers visitors an opportunity to understand and enjoy the natural and cultural marine heritage of Águilas
+Located on the shores of the Costa Cálida, in Águilas, the CIMAR Aquarium offers visitors an opportunity to understand and enjoy the natural and cultural marine heritage of Águilas.

-The CIMAR Aquarium building is not difficult to locate as it is a modern building, painted an intense blue colour, and is crowned by an actual fishing trawler, the Jose and Josefa, that was donated to this ‘museum of the sea’ by a family of fishermen, the Gómez Leóns.
+The CIMAR Aquarium building is not difficult to find as it is a modern design, painted an intense blue colour and crowned by an actual fishing trawler, the “Jose and Josefa”, which was donated to this “museum of the sea” by a family of fishermen, the Gómez Leóns.